rgeraldes24/solc/docs/yul.rst

   each pair of contiguous hex digits as a byte.
   The byte sequence must not exceed 32 bytes (i.e. 64 hex digits), and is treated as above.

-When compiling for the EVM, this will be translated into an appropriate ``PUSHi`` instruction.
+When compiling for the ZVM, this will be translated into an appropriate ``PUSHi`` instruction.
 In the following example, ``3`` and ``2`` are added resulting in 5 and then the bitwise ``and`` with the string "abc" is computed.